+The results for processes are similar.
 The use of patents in negotiations and horse trading among firms is higher (but not overwhelmingly higher) in complex industries than in simple ones.

 Examining this, we see a total rating of 206% to prevent copying, provide licensing or block competitors, which may be loosely translated as "being a monopolist."
 We see a substantial amount, 106%, for patents being used for negotiations or to prevent suits, which may be loosely translated as "wasteful rent-seeking."
 This effort is not directed at innovation, but is used as legal and bargaining tool.
 The economically valuable uses of patents, that is, measuring performances and obtaining licensing revenues, add up to a meager 34%.